SuffolkLITLab/prompts/README.md

 1. Select "API keys" from the left menu
 2. Click "+ Create new secret key"

-On LIT Prompt's _Templates and Settings_ screen, set your API Base to `https://api.openai.com/v1/chat/completions` and your API Key equal to the value you got above after clicking "+ Create new secret key".
+On LIT Prompt's _Templates & Settings_ screen, set your API Base to `https://api.openai.com/v1/chat/completions` and your API Key equal to the value you got above after clicking "+ Create new secret key".

 ## Using LM Studio with LIT Prompts